Population Health (HLTH)

 HLTH 4910.
 Population Health Capstone.
 3 Hours.

 Designed as an academic cumulative experience allowing students to demonstrate competence in integrating concepts across the curriculum and will include the creation of a professional project.
 Additionally, the course will prepare students for their professional internship experience and reinforce concepts such as ethics, professionalism, networking, organizational dynamics, teamwork and leadership. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate competence in integrating concepts across the curriculum by creating solutions to case study scenarios and completing appropriate projects.
 2. Demonstrate competence in program curriculum through a standardized nationally administered exam covering concepts such as ethics, professionalism, networking, organizational dynamics, teamwork and leadership.
 3. Prepare for a professional internship experience.
 4. Create resumes and fulfill activities to prepare for entry into the health industry.
 Prerequisites: HLTH 2010 and HLTH 3010 and HLTH 3020 and HLTH 4010 (all Grade C or higher) and advanced standing; or instructor approval.
-SP.
+FA.

 HLTH 4920R.
 Population Health Internship.
 3-6 Hours.